 How Universal Links and App Links Differ

-Unlike URI schemes, which are a content “type” unique to your app, Universal Links and App Links are just standard web links (https://example.com) that point to both a web page and a piece of content inside an app.
+Unlike URI schemes, which are a content “type” unique to your app, Universal Links and App Links are just standard deep web links (https://example.com) that point to both a web page and a piece of content inside an app.
 When a Universal Link or App Link is opened, the device checks to see if any installed device is registered for that domain.
 If so, the app is launched immediately without ever loading the web page.
-If not, the web URL (which can be a simple redirect to the App or Play Store) is loaded in the default web browser.
+If not, the web link (which can be a simple redirect to the App or Play Store) is loaded in the default web browser.

 If you are at all involved in measurement and analytics, you might be noticing a problem here: “app is launched immediately” means the traditional tracking methods for both web and email marketing — all of which are based on redirection chains — no longer work.
 This can be a significant problem, and both the Universal Links and App Links standards currently lack any solution.
 Your only option is to retroactively measure clicks after the app is opens.